The Main Difference Between IDS and IPS

 Intrusion Prevention Systems are located in the same place as the firewall of which are between the internal system and the outside internet.
 As IDS flags out any known threat then the IPS will ensure the threat is shut down completely and make sure malicious packets are not delivered.
 You will discover that some manufacturers prefer merging the two security systems into one forming a solution referred to as Unified Threat Management.

-The Importance of IDS and IPS and how they operate.
+The Importance of IDS Vs IPS, What is the Difference and how they operate?

 These two security systems are the most fundamental factors when it comes to securing a network.
 They work closely together to keep away cybercriminals from attacking either your personal or enterprise network.